Melibe coleman. Romblon, Philippines, March 2017)

 It looks like he's opening his mouth wide here...
 (Romblon, Philippines, March 2017)

-Without the eye of my guide and his knowledge of the site (I spoke about it in a previous article on muck-dive), I would never have succeeded in observing and photographing this wonder of nature...
-The Melibe colemani is so light, so vaporous, that it must be approached with infinite precautions.
+Without the eye of my guide and his knowledge of the site (I spoke about it in a previous article on muck-dive), I would never have succeeded in observing and photographing this natural wonder...
+Melibe colemani is so light, so vaporous, that it must be approached with infinite precautions.
 Because a simple movement of the hand above the small animal is enough to create a current capable of lifting it from the substrate and to make it float in the water.
 It does not look like anything anymore.
 One would easily confuse it with a vague spongy debris carried away by the current.

-Melibe colemani, a recent discovery
+Melibe colemania recent discovery

-The Melibe colemani is a filter-feeder nudibranch named after its discoverer, the Australian naturalist and photographer Neville Coleman (1938-2012).
+Melibe colemani is a filter-feeder nudibranch named after its discoverer, the Australian naturalist and photographer Neville Coleman (1938-2012).
 A find made at Mabulthe neighboring island of Sipadanin Malaysia, near Borneo: Coleman published the very first image of it in 2008, in its Nudibranchs Encyclopedia.

-→ The Slug Site: Melibe colemani
+The Slug Site: Melibe colemani

 Here too we can see the bodies, red in the middle of the transparent body.
 (Romblon, Philippines, March 2017)